Judging the Game

 Some games take place entirely within one genre, often one of those described previously.
 Fantasy in particular holds a massive chunk of mindshare amongst gamers, and actually counting how many role-playing games are completely devoted to fantasy is likely a fool's errand.
 But fantasy isn't the only game in town, and sometimes even fantasy writers get tired of playing their genre straight.

 This is where subgenres come in.
-A subgenre is a subset of a larger genre, which vary from what folks consider the 'standard' by dint of when or where it takes place, how much it overlaps with another genre, or by the tone of the setting it is used within.
+A subgenre is a subset of a larger genre, which varies from what folks consider the 'standard' by dint of when or where it takes place, how much it overlaps with another genre, or by the tone of the setting it is used within.
 Sometimes, the only thing holding a genre together is all the subgenres used to explore its 'parent' themes.

 But how a subgenre is explicitly defined doesn't really matter.
 What makes subgenres great is that they often provide a fresh take on their parent genre, whether for a single foray into the unusual or as an overall facet of one's story.
 A given genre can house any number of subgenres, some of which hew closer to their base genre than others, only a few examples of which are showcased here: